 Duty to Promote Community Cohesion, Education and Inspections Act 2006

-We are committed to ensuring and promoting equality of opportunity for all children, staff, parents, and guardians irrespective of race, gender, disability, belief, sexual orientation, sex/gender identity (including gender reassignment), marriage/civil partnership and age.
+We are committed to ensuring and promoting equality of opportunity for all children, staff, parents, and guardians irrespective of race, gender, disability, religion/belief, sexual orientation, sex/gender identity (including gender reassignment), marriage/civil partnership, pregnancy and maternity, and age.

 Our aim is to develop a culture of diversity and inclusion in which all those within the establishment’s community can celebrate their identity and participate fully in experiences and learning.
 Enabling our children to take part as fully as possible, in every part of the establishment’s life, by developing each child’s self-confidence, recognising their strengths, and encouraging them to achieve their full potential.